SamiaMehrdad/Factollection/README.md

 # Factollection
 ## Personal fun fact collection

-Factollection is where you can get and organyze the fun facts you want!
+Factollection is where you can get and organize the fun facts you want!

 ---